Abraham—Lot—The Passovers and Throughs

 God is looking for loyalty.
 Unashamed, uncompromising faithfulness to Him no matter what!

 It was after this incident that Abraham returned to the place between Bethel and Ai, where the initial promise was made.
 What a beautiful picture of repentance and of God's great mercy.

-Both of them had become so large in all things that disputes were arising between Lot's and Abraham's herdsman.
+Both Lot and Abraham had become so productive in livestock that disputes were arising between Lot's and Abraham's herdsman.
 So much so that Abraham suggested that maybe they should part ways, and he gave Lot first dibs on what territory he wished to occupy.
-Lot chose the grass that looked greener on the other side
+Lot chose the grass that looked greener on the other side.

 — Genesis 13:10

 This scene is reminiscent of an event long before it and gives us a clue as to Lot's motivation and where he is headed with his decision.